Allur, Nellore district

-Allur is a Town in Nellore district of the Indian state of Andhra Pradesh.
-It is the headquarters of Allur Mandal of Kavali revenue division.
+Allur, or also Alluru, is a town in Nellore district of the Indian state of Andhra Pradesh.
+It is a Nagar Panchayat and it is the headquarters of Allur Mandal of Kavali revenue division.

 Geography

 Allur is bounded by Alluru peta, Gogulapalli, Graddagunta, Isakapalli, Indupuru, North Mopuru, Puruni and Singapeta villages.
 It is about 30 km northwest of Nellore and lying between the railroad and seacoast.
 Allur is located at 14°41′N 80°3′E.

 Part of the area is served by Pennar canals and the rest of the area is served by rain fed tanks.
 Most soils are red soils and low in Nitrogen, medium in Phosphorus, high in Carbon and high in Potash.

 History

 Allur was an important revenue center and also an important station for the American Baptist Missions in the Nellore district.

 British India

 Mr. John E. Clough and Dr. Lyman D. Jewett, American Christian missionaries from Boston, visited Allur in 1865.
 A dwelling house and few acres of land were purchased for ₹ 1100 ($500) and old travelers bungalow was bought for ₹ 350.
 Allur was chosen as the fourth mission after Nellore, Ramayapatnam and Ongole in the district.
 An American Baptist church with 44 members was established in 1873 by Mr. Edwin Bullard.
 He abandoned Allur mission in 1874 and made it as the outstation for Nellore mission.